-How to transfer Apple Music playlists to Spotify
+How to transfer Apple Music playlists to Spotify on iPhone

-(Pocket-lint) - There often comes a time when you're looking to switch music providers.
+There often comes a time when you're looking to switch music providers.
 Whether it's because you've discovered one has features you really want, or you want to take advantage of a promotional offer.

-The only issue is taking your playlists and albums with you.
+The only problem is no one wants to spend time recreating all of their curated and saved playlists, but the good news is you can take them with you, you just have to use an app to transfer them.

-Thankfully, there is actually an app for that.
-So if you're looking to switch from Apple Music to Spotify - for example - you can do.
-Watch the video below to find out how, or follow our written guide underneath if that's easier:
+If you're looking to switch from Apple Music to Spotify - for example - you can do.
+Watch the video above to find out how, or follow our written guide underneath if that's easier:

 Get SongShift and link your accounts